avinashsai/Convolutional-Neural-Networks-for-Text-Classification/README.md

 1. I used glove 42B pretrained vectors instead of google's pretrained vectors.

-2. Used Adam as optimizer as opposed SGD mentioned in the paper.
+2. Used Adam as optimizer as opposed to SGD mentioned in the paper.

 # Packages required